Pluto

 Functional mushrooms like lion's mane have traditional use backing and some preliminary research, but the evidence base remains mixed compared to caffeine.

-Medical experts, including those from Johns Hopkins, have expressed skepticism about memory-enhancing supplements in general.
-Setting realistic expectations protects you from disappointment and wasted money.
+Medical experts, including those from Johns Hopkins, have expressed skepticism about memory-enhancing supplements in general, so setting realistic expectations protects you from disappointment and wasted money.

 Fast-acting formulations can deliver effects even more quickly through enhanced bioavailability.